ccroft6/KaseiCoin_Crowdsale/README.md

 ![Balance Of Address](./Execution_Results/balanceOf.png)

 5. Select the buttons from the `KaseiCoinCrowdsale` Contract:
--Click on the "rate" button to check how many tokens you get per Ether.
+* Click on the "rate" button to check how many tokens you get per Ether.
--Click on the "token" button to verify the address of the token -Click on the "wallet" button to see the account address where all of the ether raised in the crowdsale will go -Click on the "weiRaised" button to see the amount of wei that has been raised so far in the crowdsale.
+* Click on the "token" button to verify the address of the token.
+* Click on the "wallet" button to see the account address where all of the ether raised in the crowdsale will go.
+* Click on the "weiRaised" button to see the amount of wei that has been raised so far in the crowdsale.

 ![Button Functions](./Execution_Results/button_functions_example.png)